micro-toolkit/event-bus-zeromq/README.md

 To ensure a better reliability we can also apply the [Binary Star Pattern]() to have a configuration with a backup server.

+## Give it a try

+To run the examples using docker use the following:

+    $ docker-compose up

+This will run the event bus and simple subscriber and publisher, the publisher sends a message every second.

 ## Install

     $ npm i micro-toolkit-event-bus-zeromq --save